tomgooch/windy-plugin-soarcalc/ReadMe.md

 - The "getting started" section of the documentation is updated to reflect the fact that SoarCalc now runs properly within the Windy Mobile App.
 - A "Notification" line has been added at the bottom of the window giving the reason why if some data cannot be shown.
 Further information is always available as a tool tip.

+### 1.3.3

+The most important change in this release is that SoarCalc interacts properly with the "Search location" window.
+It also contains the following changes...

+- SoarCalc now interacts properly with the "Search location" feature in Windy.
+It is no longer closed and moves to the new location.
+- The marker is no longer draggable (so as not to allow SoarCalc's location to differ from the "detail forecast" location).
+- SoarCalc now follows the weather picker location.

 ---